Please enable JavaScript to view this site.

 Discard stack traces for freed memory instructionStep discard information about deallocated memory and handle allocations

-The default is to keep only the most recent 1000 stack traces in each case, but deselecting each option will keep all the data instead.
+The default is to keep only the most recent 1000 stack traces in each case.

 COM reference counts